garimakakkar/food_delivery_spend_analyser/README.md

-# Zomato Invoice Parser
+# Food Delivery Spend Analyser

 Automatically download PDF invoices from Gmail and parse them into a Google Sheet.

 ## Features
 - Downloads PDF attachments from Gmail using search queries
-- Parses Zomato invoices to extract date, restaurant, amount, and items
+- Parses invoices to extract date, restaurant, amount, and items
 - Creates a Google Sheet with organized invoice data

 ## Setup